 The building that the church presently meets in was built in 1931 for an independent Baptist church called Keswick Hall.
-Numbers attending were declining and they sold the church to Rosebery Park in 1951.
+Numbers attending were declining and they sold the church to Rosebery Park in late 1951.
 At the time Rosebery Park had 317 members and in the region of 400 regularly attending.
 Since the 1950s, and most especially following the social upheavals of the 1960s, many people left the church in the UK.
 Rosebery Park experienced a similar decline.
 By 1980 membership was 195 and today it is 34.
 We look to God to revive and restore us.

 Rosebery Park Baptist Church, 812-814 Christchurch Road, between Boscombe and Pokesdown, Bournemouth, BH7 6DF